knutley/personal_AdJUST/README.md

 ## Overview

-The 'pipeline.tex' file included in the repository documents the full pipeline architecture -- from corpus construction through model fine-tuning to corpus-level classification -- necessary for replication.
+The 'pipeline.txt' file included in the repository documents the full pipeline architecture -- from corpus construction through model fine-tuning to corpus-level classification -- necessary for replication.
 This document offers a more in-depth explanation of that architecture.

 ## Project Objectives